danielclark00/danny-clark/README.md

 ---
 <h3 align="center"><b> Welcome to the journey  👋</b></h3>

 <p align="center"> We often feel at a loss to describe ourselves to those who expect a pigeonholed answer.
-But a singular identity isn’t very interesting, and I’m a bit more multifaceted as a person than that. </p>
+This often results in an attempt to shrink ourselves down to a singular identity.
+Instead, aim for a multifaceted approach. </p>
 <p align="center"> We must not let pressure toward specialization interfere with our thirst for knowledge.
 Instead, learn to manage our behaviors through discipline to nurture our creativity. </p>
 <p align="center"> Through my love of learning, I found it is best to know something by its relation to something else.
 This, at its essence, can be what makes all the facts amazing! </p>
 <p align="center"> To see these connections, one must understand different areas of knowledge! </p>